25 Fun Games for Tweens to Try this Year

 Scrabble:

-Scrabble is a game that is great for children of the tween age.
-It works on improving the player’s vocabulary and spelling skills.
-The game is available here for a very reasonable price if you don’t have it around the house somewhere.
-Players write out words on the board in certain ways that give them points, based on the tiles and letters used.
-It’s a very great game for strategy lovers or that budding English lover in your family.
+Players randomly select letter tiles and use their brainpower to put together words that will give them the most points.
+It’s a great game for strategy lovers or that budding English lover in your family.
 Scrabble is also an amazing 2-people board game to play with an adult friend or family member.
 The really smart ones who love a challenge and have a penchant for foreign languages can also play it in a foreign language to make things even more entertaining and hard.
-Scrabble is also one of the most essential games to have and to play with your tweens as it has incredible educational value.

 Lottery Fun: